 This paper has investigated the influence of the UVDSS on the motion state and the libration angle of the TSS.
-We have developed a numerical solution algorithm for the libration angle based on the TSS dynamics equation and Clohessy-
+We have developed a numerical solution algorithm for the libration angle based on the TSS dynamics equation and Clohessy-Wiltshire equation.
+Furthermore, we have designed the optimization algorithm using the libration angle as the objective to obtain the optimal UVDSS.
+Through simulation comparison, the superiorities and advantages of the proposed method have been demonstrated.

 In future work, we can consider the optimization problem with the spin angle, the tether flexibility and the satellite attitude.
-In addition, the optimality problem of the UVDSS is discussed in this paper, and the corresponding ideas and methods can be extended to the one of other separation schemes.
+In addition, what is discussed in this paper is the optimality problem of the UVDSS, and the corresponding ideas and methods can be extended to the one of other separation schemes.